Behavioural change theories: Theory of reasoned action

 The theory of reasoned action assumes that individuals consider a behaviour's consequences before performing the particular behaviour.
 As a result, intention is an important factor in determining behaviour and behavioural change.
 According to Icek Ajzen, intentions develop from an individual's perception of a behaviour as positive or negative together with the individual's impression of the way their society perceives the same behaviour.
 Thus, personal attitude and social pressure shape intention, which is essential to performance of a behaviour and consequently behavioural change.

 Theory of planned behaviour

 In 1985, Ajzen expanded upon the theory of reasoned action, formulating the theory of planned behaviour, which also emphasises the role of intention in behaviour performance but is intended to cover cases in which a person is not in control of all factors affecting the actual performance of a behaviour.
 As a result, the new theory states that the incidence of actual behaviour performance is proportional to the amount of control an individual possesses over the behaviour and the strength of the individual's intention in performing the behaviour.
-In his article, Further hypothesises that self-efficacy is important in determining the strength of the individual's intention to perform a behaviour.
+In his article, Ajzen further hypothesises that self-efficacy is important in determining the strength of the individual's intention to perform a behaviour.
 In 2010, Fishbein and Ajzen introduced the reasoned action approach, the successor of the theory of planned behaviour.